 Red, White and Delicious: The Varieties in Northern Michigan

 Northern Michigan red wines haven’t enjoyed the prestige that whites have for a number of reasons.
 For one, Northern Michigan’s relatively mild, short summers generally mean that the hallmark bold flavors of reds do not have the time to develop on the vine.
 Nevertheless, a number of red varieties thrive in Northern Michigan.
-Discover those grapes and more about Northern Michigan reds by clicking on the link below:
+Discover those grapes and more about Northern Michigan reds below:

 Wine is a social sport, which is why there are so many events and touring options available to the thirsty oenophile.
 Follow the links below to discover unique tasting and touring options in Northern Michigan, as well as pairing tips for your next get-together: